uptycslabs/terraform-azurerm-onprem-acr-config/README.md

-# terraform-azurem-acr-config
+# terraform-azurerm-onprem-acr-config

 This module creates the necessary Azure resources to grant uptycs access to Azure Container Registries for registry monitoring.
-Access is setup with federated service principals.
+Access is setup with a custom Application and service principals.

 This terraform module will create the following resources:

+- Application
 - Service principal

 In addition to these resources, the newly created service principal will have the following permissions granted to it: